JOIN OUR FOUNDERS’ CIRCLE CAMPAIGN!

 Word has spread among foster families and social workers about The Emporium experience (check out the “Response from Social Workers" page of this website), and despite the challenges foster families often face with respect to scheduling and transportation, each Event we have held has been more highly attended than previous Events.
 By way of example, Hope in a Suitcase hosted 14 foster tweens and teens at our very first Shopping Day in September 2017.
 At our most recent Shopping Day in May 2019, and despite morning showers, we successfully outfitted 136 children with ALL NEW wardrobes, shoes, books, art supplies and luggage.

 While we accomplished a lot, those who visited or volunteered at our original headquarters experienced the challenges of our original “open air” space.
 Inventory was tightly packed into a garage and a Tuffs shed.
 Shopping Days required 20+ strong volunteers to roll clothing racks, set up (and break down) pop-up dressing rooms and canopies, and to lift heavy tables, bins and boxes of clothing and shoes.
 Rainy days involved the tough choice between cancelling the Event or renting expensive tents and risking damage to our inventory.
 Windy days and hot days on asphalt tested us in other ways.
 We always found a way to make it work.
-But we have been bursting at the seams, and location challenges became a limiting factor and a drain on efficiency.
+But we were bursting at the seams, and location challenges became a limiting factor and a drain on efficiency.

 Our New Home Will Be a Giant Leap Forward

 We will be able to serve children rain or shine!